id-unibe-ch/ansible-module-secretserver/README.md

    ansible-config dump |grep DEFAULT_MODULE_PATH
    ```
 2. Clone the module to one of those locations
+3. Make sure you have the `requests` python module installed on all machines that will run this ansible module
-3. Use the module like any other (without the FQCN because, again, not part of a collection)
+4. Use the module like any other (without the FQCN because, again, not part of a collection)

 ## Parameters